rowyio/docs/docs/setup/install.md

 Set up Rowy on your Google Cloud or Firebase project in minutes.

-## Option 1: Quick deploy — ✅ Recommended
+## Option 1: Quick setup — ✅ Recommended

 You can set up Rowy using our guided setup process.
 It will take less than 2 minutes to complete.